worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 This method can also be used if you have some issues with a clone you know that you have no un-committed/pushed and no ignored files and and want to start over fresh.
+And in this case you can of course clone to the same location.

 #### Method 2: Move the existing clone

-If you want to move the clone and keep all content in the clone folder, also un-committed and ignored files, then you need to use this method.
+If you want to move the clone and keep all content, including content not pushed to GitHub.com such as un-committed edits and ignored files, then you need to use this method.

-###### Method 2: How to move the clone
+###### M2: How to move the clone

 First start by copying the clone folder to the new location.
 Remember that you need to copy the folder as well as its content.